On diffeomorphisms of even-dimensional discs: The homotopy groups of framed diffeomorphisms

-To prepare for the proof of this proposition we must describe some consequences of our description of the cohomology of $X_1(g)$ given in Theorem \ref{thm:X1CohCalc}, using results from Section 5 of \cite{KR-WTorelli}.
-Recall from Section \ref{sec:alg-representations} that we write $\omega \in H^{\otimes 2}$ for the form dual to the pairing $\lambda$.
+To prepare for the proof of this proposition we must describe some consequences of our description of the cohomology of $X_1(g)$ given in \cref{thm:X1CohCalc}, using results from Section 5 of \cite{KR-WTorelli}.
+Recall from \cref{sec:alg-representations} that we write $\omega \in H^{\otimes 2}$ for the form dual to the pairing $\lambda$.
 Here it is convenient to not refer to the hyperbolic basis of $H$, and rather let $\{a_i\}_{i=1}^{2g}$ be any basis of $H$ with dual basis $\{\smash{a_i^\#}\}_{i=1}^{2g}$ characterised by $\lambda(a_i^\#, a_j) = \delta_{ij}$, where we then have

-In the notation of that paper, Theorem \ref{thm:X1CohCalc} shows that in a stable range we have $H^*(X_1(g);\bQ) \cong R^\cV$ for $\cV$ given by the graded vector space $\bQ[0]$ with $e=0 \in \cV$.
-In Theorem 5.1 of \cite{KR-WTorelli} we have shown how to obtain a generators and relations description of such rings $R^\cV$, which applied to this case shows that in a stable range the graded-commutative ring $H^*(X_1(g);\bQ)$ is generated by the generalised Miller--Morita--Mumford classes
+In the notation of \cite[Section 5]{KR-WTorelli}, \cref{thm:X1CohCalc} shows that in a stable range we have $H^*(X_1(g);\bQ) \cong R^\cV$ for $\cV$ given by the graded vector space $\bQ[0]$ with $e=0 \in \cV$.
+In Theorem 5.1 of \cite{KR-WTorelli} we have shown how to obtain a generators and relations description of such algebras $R^\cV$, which applied to this case shows that in a stable range the graded-commutative algebra $H^*(X_1(g);\bQ)$ is generated by the generalised Miller--Morita--Mumford classes